Vietnam, spreading my wings.

 Sunrise at Mt Nilgiri , Jomsom

 Normally I travel alone.
 This time on request of an acquaintance, I took her with me.
-I had met her previously at Pathornachuni on my Rupkund trip.
+I had met her previously at Pathornachuni on my Rupkund (Uttarakhand, Garhwal) trek.
 She also did a short Uttarakhand trip with another of my acquaintances in the month of February.
-She said that she traveled and trekked quite a few places in the Himalayas, and she was an ex-employee of Indian Railway, and she had got the job through sports quota.
+She told me that she traveled and trekked quite a few places in the Himalayas, and she was an ex-employee of Indian Railway, and she had got the job through sports quota.
 I thought she could be a good companion.
 I felt completely duped when I started traveling with her.
 She was neither a passionate traveler nor was she physically and mentally fit for taking the strain of traveling through a self organized tour.
 Realizing my mistake, I decided to keep patience and enjoy as much as possible in that situation.

 Dumba Lake, Jomsom.

 After spending two days at Pokhara we caught a bus at 7 in the morning for Jomsom.
 On the bus I was delighted to meet a French lady who had been staying in Nepal for 14 years and adopted Buddhism.
 She spoke Nepali fluently and knew every nook and corner of Nepal’s trekking destinations.
 I felt envious of her.
 We reached Jomsom in the afternoon.
-We met a German trekker who also wished to go to Muktinath that day.
+We met a German trekker who also wished to reach to Muktinath that day.
 So he took initiative to arrange a jeep, which we shared.
 We reached Muktinath when the sun was setting behind Mt.
 Dhaulagiri and Mt.
 Tukuche.

 Gangapurna Peak, glacier and lake.
 Manang.